"Offsetting Emissions Is Part of Sustainability Work" – How to Avoid the Pitfalls of Carbon Markets

 Carbon Markets Are in Transformation

-Due to a new EU directive targeting greenwashing (which is otherwise important), actors are losing the right to use product-specific offsetting claims such as “carbon neutral” or “emissions offset.”
+With the EU directive, which is important in itself and which eradicates greenwashing, operators are losing the right to use product-specific claims based on the offsetting of emissions, such as “carbon neutral” or “emissions offset.”
 In the future, offsetting claims may only refer to organization-wide climate action.
 This upcoming product-level ban is expected to reduce companies’ interest in voluntary climate efforts and increase global emissions, according to the VIKKE Report (2024), which examined carbon market developments and their implications for Finland.

 Instead of offsetting claims, companies can use climate contribution claims.
 In that case, the actor does not claim to have neutralized its own emissions, but rather to have contributed to achieving the national or global 1.5-degree target by purchasing carbon units.
 According to the report, it’s likely that climate contribution and organization-level offsetting claims will become more common, as will net-zero commitments.

-“There are many issues with climate contribution claims—for instance, how emissions and carbon units correspond when offsetting claims cannot be made.
-Is it fair for a company to say it’s supporting Finland’s climate goals if its value chain emissions are burdening India?”
-Leipola asks.
+– “There are many issues with climate contribution claims, such as how emission amounts and climate units correspond to each other, when offsetting claims are not allowed.
+Or is it fair that a company can say it is supporting the climate goals of Finland, if its value chain emissions burden India”, Leipola ponders.

 Still, we shouldn’t be alarmed by the turbulence in the carbon markets.
-With expert help, it’s possible to find the right terminology to communicate about one’s climate action.
+With expert help, it’s possible to find the right terminology to communicate about your own climate actions.
 According to Finnwatch, regardless of claim regulation, all actors must take responsibility: every ton emitted must be removed from the atmosphere in one way or another.
 What matters for the climate is the actual action—and its quality.

 A Good-Enough Project Is Enough

-“Don’t let perfect be the enemy of good.
-We encourage actors to take responsibility for their emissions and improve the market by demanding quality,” says Leipola.
+“Don’t let perfection be the enemy of good.
+We encourage operators to take responsibility for their emissions in the carbon market and to improve their operations through quality-conscious demand,” says Leipola.

 When selecting a project, attention must also be paid to double counting.
-For example, the carbon sequestration from domestic forest projects is counted both as a climate action of the Finnish state and of the purchaser of the climate unit.
-Projects subject to double counting cannot be used for emission offsetting; their funding constitutes climate support.
+For example, carbon sequestration in domestic forestry projects is counted as a climate action by both the Finnish government and the buyer of the climate unit.
+Projects subject to double counting cannot be used for emission offsetting; their funding constitutes climate contribution.
 According to Finnwatch, offsetting is the most ambitious—and therefore the primary—way to take responsibility for emissions.

 The challenge of double counting is global, as all countries now have their own climate targets.
 Double counting can be avoided in two ways.
 The buyer of climate units can choose a project that is outside the host country’s target—for example, one that increases forest carbon sequestration in a country without a national target for carbon sinks.
 Another option is to choose a project for which it has been agreed that the climate benefit will not be counted toward the host country’s target.
 Whether a project involves double counting must be checked separately, for example in the registry of the certification system used, such as Gold Standard, or from the intermediary selling the climate unit.